2015 marks 45 years of providing and developing affordable housing opportunities in Washington County.

 Additionally, the DHS is the lead agency for A Road Home: Washington County's Ten Year Plan to End Homelessness.

-Electronic Funds Transfers Now Available for Landlords and Program Participants
+Electronic Funds Transfers and Reliacard Now Available for Landlords and Program Participants

 Need to contact someone?